Clairo

-Claire Elizabeth Cottrill (born August 18, 1998), known professionally as Clairo, is an American singer-songwriter.
-She began posting music on the internet at age 13.
+Claire Elizabeth Cottrill (born August 18, 1998), known professionally as Clairo, is an American singer–songwriter.

-Clairo rose to prominence following the viral success of the music video for her lo-fi single "Pretty Girl" in 2017.
-She signed a record deal, releasing her debut EP Diary 001 (2018) with Fader Label.
-Her debut studio album, Immunity (2019), spawned the singles "Bags" and "Sofia", the latter of which became her first single to chart on the Billboard Hot 100.
-Cottrill's second studio album, Sling, was released in 2021 to commercial success, debuting in the top 20 of the US Billboard 200.
-Her third studio album, Charm, was self-released on July 12, 2024, and received a Grammy nomination for Best Alternative Music Album.
+Clairo began posting music on the internet at age 13 but rose to prominence following her viral video for her lo-fi single "Pretty Girl" in 2017.
+She then signed a recording contract with Fader Label and released her debut EP Diary 001 (2018).
+Her debut studio album, Immunity (2019), includes the singles "Bags" and "Sofia", the latter of which was her first single to chart on the Billboard Hot 100.
+Cottrill's second studio album, Sling (2021) debuted in the top 20 of the US Billboard 200.
+Her third studio album, Charm (2024), was self-released and received a 2025 Grammy nomination for Best Alternative Music Album.

+Biography

-Early life
+Early life and education

-Claire Elizabeth Cottrill was born on August 18, 1998 in Atlanta.
-She is the daughter of marketing executive Geoff Cottrill and Allie Cottrill, a photographer and designer.
-She and her family lived in Atlanta until age seven, when they moved to Washington for three years before settling in Carlisle, Massachusetts.
+Claire Elizabeth Cottrill was born on August 18, 1998, in Atlanta.
+She is the daughter of Geoff Cottrill, a marketing executive who has worked for Procter & Gamble, Coca-Cola, Starbucks, Converse, and TopGolf, and Allison 'Allie' Cottrill, a children's fashion photographer and designer.
+Her father's industry connections—he served as one of the founding executives of a recording studio in Brooklyn and secured her first recording contract—have sparked allegations that Clairo is a "nepo baby" or an "industry plant".
+She has a sister, Abby Cottrill.

+She and her family lived in Atlanta until she was seven years old, whereupon they moved to Washington state for three years before settling in Carlisle, Massachusetts.
+She attended middle school in Carlisle and subsequently attended Concord-Carlisle High School in Concord, Massachusetts, graduating in 2017.

+In 2017, Clairo enrolled in the Bandier Program for Recording and Entertainment Industries at Syracuse University; however, she dropped out after one year so she could pursue music full time.
+Bandier Program director Bill Werde encouraged Clairo to take time off, calling it a "rare opportunity."